hymkor/smake/README.md

 ### (echo STRING...)

-Same as the UNIX command echo.
+Equivalent to the UNIX echo command.

 ### (rm FILENAME...)

-Same as the UNIX command rm.
+Equivalent to the UNIX rm command.

 ### (touch FILENAME...)

-Same as the UNIX command touch.
+Equivalent to the UNIX touch command.

 ### (dolist (KEY '(VALUE...))
 COMMANDS...)